 We have seen the benefits in soil conditions and crop performance achieved by harvesting the low hanging fruit in reducing disturbance, cover cropping and optimising broad spectrum nutrition.
 We are building an understanding of how the regen biological engine works and the new metabolic efficiency opportunities that we need to reach.

 With a background in agriculture and forestry, Charlotte has been a commercial-scale organic farmer for more than thirty years.
 She has been Head of Learning at Eden for nearly 10 years, with experience and background in environmental education, agriculture and food policy.

 The Eden Project is passionate about soil and its crucial role in maintaining life on the planet.
 Through their work on climate change and connection and communication with global audiences, the organisation hopes to tell the stories, actively support and give voice to the vital work of the SSA.

 Chris coordinates the SSP, a £multi-million research project to understand how soils resist, recover and adapt to land use and climate change, and is Professor of Environmental Science at Reading University.

-Chris also sits on the government’s Natural Capital Committee and is the Chair of the Hazardous Substances Advisory Committee.
-He is on the Board of Directors for Linking Environment & Farming and Director of the Soil Research Centre, bringing together researchers across the University of Reading with external stakeholders to explore the challenges around soil as a key resource.
+Chris also sits on the government’s Natural Capital Committee.
+He is on the Board of Linking Environment & Farming and Director of the Soil Research Centre, bringing together researchers with external stakeholders to explore challenges around soil as a key resource.
 He is Chair of the SSA Science Panel.

 Gareth joined the Soil Association after many years at the RSPB as Head of Agriculture Policy and External Affairs.
 Prior to this he served as Senior Agriculture Policy Officer for Natural England.